Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs

 • Adhesives

 In general, cement is aerated before it enters the bag.
-In order to pack properly, oftentimes the paper plies of the bag are perforated to dissipate air entrained in the product.
+To pack properly, often the paper plies of the bag are perforated to dissipate air entrained in the product.
 Most cement bags include a polyethylene film barrier for moisture protection.
 The film ply is typically buried in between the paper plies.

 The valve bag construction results in a squared-up bag, which palletizes very securely and can be printed with product information on the side or end panels for easier product identification in pallet loads.